sherzodcode/diary-API/readme.txt

 Added home button to needed ones, now beautiful design and that's it.
 I added 5 question and answers to JOB INTERVIEW project, 15 remains.
 I thin learning graphQl is a not bad idea.
-Should learn that too
+Should learn that too It's 23:48 , ijust fixed design of HBS project.
+Next goal is adding Delete button to cards

 ////////